Read the Latest

 Learn more about Intestine Transplant Disease States.

-To make a referral to the Hillman Center for Pediatric Transplantation at Children's Hospital of Pittsburgh of UPMC for an intestine transplant, contact our referral transplant coordinators:
+To make a referral to the Hillman Center for Pediatric Transplantation at UPMC Children’s Hospital of Pittsburgh for an intestine transplant, contact our referral transplant coordinators:

 Office hours: 8:30 a.m. to 5 p.m.